rpsft/etlbox/ETLBoxDocu/articles/examples/example_controlflow.md

 There are quite a lot of different control flow tasks that ETLBox comes with.

-A simple example is the RowCountTask, which unsuprisingly count the rows in a table.
+A simple example is the RowCountTask, which unsurprisingly count the rows in a table.

 ```C#
 int count = RowCountTask.Count("demo.table1");